ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

     return out ;      // return a string
 })(input)
 ```
-TODO: fix above example for writing as well (OPEN/CLOSED; ON/OFF)

 The transformations can convert to string representing command and state types of the item.
 You can also always use numbers (that is, `DecimalType`), `ON`/`OFF` and `OPEN`/`CLOSED`.
 The transformation can be quoted in case of special characters (e.g. `=` or `,`).
 One can use java-like escaping inside the quotes for complex transformations such as regular expressions (e.g. `\"`).